Skip to main content

 Early Engagement Period

-• Timeline item 2 - active
+• Timeline item 2 - complete

 Preparation of draft Master Plan

-Preparation of the draft master plan and supporting studies with feedback from the Community Voice Panel.
+Preparation of the draft Master Plan and supporting studies with feedback from the Community Voice Panel.

-• Timeline item 3 - incomplete
+• Timeline item 3 - complete

-• Timeline item 4 - incomplete
+• Timeline item 4 - complete

 Review of submissions